2022 Realauction Tax Certificate Sale Auction

 Where can I find more information about tax liens and certificate auctions?

-Delinquent taxes, tax liens and the sale of tax certificates at public auction for unpaid taxes are administered by the County Treasurer and provided for in Title 39, Article 11 of the Colorado Revised Statutes.
+Delinquent taxes, tax liens and the sale of tax certificates at public auction for unpaid taxes are administered by the County Treasurer and provided for in Colorado Revised Statutes, Title 39, Articles 11 (Sale of Tax Liens) and 12 (Redemptions).

 It is the bidder's responsibility to know the law governing these sales prior to participating in a tax certificate sale.